schlafwandler/ghidra_SavePatch/readme.md

 Have a look at the known problems (see below), and always check if the modified file works as expected.

 ## Bugs/Limitations
+### File types
+`SavePatch.py` has been tested with ELF and PE files.
+It *might* work with other file types, but this is not guaranteed.
 ### Relocations
 The `SavePatch.py` script currently ignores [relocations](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#the-reloc-section-image-only).
 Existing relocation entries are not modified, and no new relocation entries are added.